Lenka-12/STM32F0-BareMetal/README.md

 2. Open that folder in the terminal.
 3. Type `make`.
 4. If there are no errors, type the command: `make load`.
-5. Open a new terminal/command prompt window.
+5. Open a new terminal/command prompt window in the same folder as .elf file

+## Flashing using GDB
 6. Type `arm-none-eabi-gdb`.
 7. Enter the command: `target extended-remote localhost:3333` (the port number will be visible in the message you get after `make load`).
 8. Enter: `monitor reset init`.
 9. Enter: `monitor flash write_image erase final.elf`.
 10. Enter: `monitor reset halt`.
 11. Enter: `monitor resume`.

+## Flashing using telnet on Linux
+Open new terminal window in the same folder as .elf file
+1. Enter: `telnet localhost 6666`.
+2. Enter: `reset init`.
+3. Enter: `flash write_image erase final.elf`.
+4. Enter: `reset halt`.
+5. Enter: `resume`.

 ## For UCT Devboard